 gliding, jet boating, and aerobatic flying.
 We swam with

-dolphins and seals, snorkeled with sharks and manta rays,
+dolphins and seals, snorkeled with sharks, romped with lion

-romped with lion cubs, rolled downhill in a Zorb, kayaked in
+cubs, rolled downhill in a Zorb, kayaked in Doubtful Sound, and

-Doubtful Sound, and logged 300 miles on New Zealand trails,
+logged 300 miles on New Zealand trails, including such Great

-including such Great Walks as the Milford, Kepler, Routeburn,
+Walks as the Milford, Kepler, Routeburn, and Abel Tasman.

 In autumn 2007 we sold our Colorado home of 16 years, loaded